-IC-IMPACTS: A joint proposal submitted by the U of A, the University of British Columbia, and the

-University of Toronto was selected by the federal government to establish the India-Canada Centre for Innovative Multidisciplinary Partnerships to Accelerate Community Transformation and Sustainability, or IC-IMPACTS.
-The centre will work in three areas of strategic importance to both India and Canada: integrated water management; sustainable and safe water Infrastructure; and water-borne disease prevention and treatment.
+• IC-IMPACTS: A joint proposal submitted by the U of A, the University of British Columbia, and the University of Toronto was selected by the federal government to establish the India-Canada Centre for Innovative Multidisciplinary Partnerships to Accelerate Community Transformation and Sustainability, or IC-IMPACTS.
+The centre will work in three areas of strategic importance to both India and Canada: integrated water management, sustainable and safe water infrastructure, and waterborne disease prevention and treatment.
 These areas also align with the U of A's water initiative.
-Research findings will be disseminated with help of local governments, NGOs, trade organizations and public sector in both India and Canada.
-Co-partners in India include: Indian Institutes of Technology in Delhi, Roorkee and Bombay; Birla Institute of Technology in Pilani; Vallabhbhai Patel Chest Institute; and the International Centre for Genetic Engineering and Biotechnology.
-Total federal funding: \$13.8M over five years.
+Research findings will be disseminated with help of local governments, NGOs, trade organizations, and public sector organizations in both India and Canada.
+Copartners in India include Indian Institutes of Technology in Delhi, Roorkee, and Bombay; Birla Institute of Technology in Pilani; Vallabhbhai Patel Chest Institute; and the International Centre for Genetic Engineering and Biotechnology.
+Total federal funding is \$13.8 million over five years.

-Ganga River Basin -Industry/Academia Partnership: In partnership with ETI Dynamics in the United Kingdom, the U of A is bringing together Canadian research institutions and technology companies into a science, technology, and innovation "country cell' that will address aspects of the Ganga River clean-up project in India.
+• Ganga River Basin -Industry/Academia Partnership: In partnership with ETI Dynamics in the United Kingdom, the U of A is bringing together Canadian research institutions and technology companies into a science, technology, and innovation "country cell" that will address aspects of the Ganga River cleanup project in India.

-United States: The U of A's U.S. strategy has been underway since 2010 and focuses on regions that complement the university's research activities, and advances recruitment and alumni objectives.
-Special emphases include increasing the number of visitors funded under the Fulbright Program, and defining roles for the University of Alberta in influential U.S. university and policy associations.
+United States: The U of A's U.S. strategy, which has been underway since 2010, focuses on regions that complement the university's research activities, and advances recruitment and alumni objectives.
+Special emphases include increasing the number of visitors funded under the Fulbright Program, and defining roles for the U of A in influential U.S. university and policy associations.